Grow Well Guides

 Feeding

 Feed with Kings Citrus & Fruit Tree food in Spring and again every month through to the end of Autumn.
 Liquid feed every month with Aquaticus Garden Booster, from Spring through to the end of Autumn, this encourages root growth and increases the microbial activity in the soil.
 Monthly applications of Kings Sheep Pellets will help with soil conditioning and plant health.
-For plants growing in container feed with Kings Slow Release Citrus Food and Aquaticus Garden Booster.
+For plants growing in containers, feed with Kings Slow Release Citrus Food and Aquaticus Garden Booster.

 Protecting